Aberlolz/Pathfinder_WotR_Char_Randomization-Script/README.md

 To be honest, not sure, i guess you can doubleclick the main.py file as long as Windows associates .py files with Python3?

-## Ubuntu
+## Linux

-Open the Terminal in the Directory with the Script and enter the following
+Open the Terminal and change into the Directory with the Script and enter the following
         python3 main.py